 These Ts&C are governed by English law and you can bring legal proceedings in the English courts.
 If you live in Scotland you can bring legal proceedings in either the Scottish or the English courts.
 If you live in Northern Ireland you can bring legal proceedings in either the Northern Irish or the English courts.

 The following Fair Usage Policy applies from the 01 April 2019.

 Roaming in the EU and selected destinations

 All our members have certain usage obligations which we ask that they consider as part of use of our Service in relation to our EU and selected destinations roaming.
-Generally speaking, these obligations require your use of our services to be for private, personal, and non-commercial purposes as we mention in our Terms and Conditions, but also extend to how you use roaming abroad.
+Generally speaking, these obligations require your use of our services to be for private, personal, and non-commercial purposes as we mention in our Terms and Conditions unless you have a business plan, but also extend to how you use roaming abroad.

 These Fair Usage Guidelines explain your usage obligations when roaming in the EU and selected destinations, how to avoid breaching these obligations and what will happen if your usage breaches these obligations and falls outside this Fair Usage Guidelines.

 You may only use our services in the EU and our other selected destinations (excluding the UK) for periodic travel, like holidays or short breaks.
 IIf you’re on our 100GB plan, there’s a 20GB fair usage policy outside the UK.
 Once you hit this, you’ll be charged at the out of bundle rate.

 You must not engage in the organised, fraudulent resale of our services.
 If we reasonably suspect you to be doing so, we reserve the right to take appropriate action to stop such resale.